 CityBridge Laguna Honda is the latest evolution in our organization’s mission, to enhance the lives of the SF Bay Area’s vulnerable elderly and disabled beyond the daily routines of medical treatment and residential care.

-We were founded in 1956 and received non-profit status in 1957 as Laguna Honda Hospital Volunteers, Inc., a philanthropic organization established to help fund amenities for residents of Laguna Honda Hospital and Rehabilitation Center (Laguna Honda), a 62-acre skilled nursing and rehabilitation facility owned and operated by the San Francisco Department of Public
+We were founded in 1956 and received non-profit status in 1957 as Laguna Honda Hospital Volunteers, Inc., a philanthropic organization established to help fund amenities for residents of Laguna Honda Hospital and Rehabilitation Center (Laguna Honda), a 62-acre skilled nursing and rehabilitation facility owned and operated by the San Francisco Department of Public Health.

 San Francisco businessman Gerald Simon founded the group to help fund amenities for Laguna Honda residents.
 Early projects included getting patients modern wheelchairs, furnishing the visitors’ lounge and dining room, buying a color TV and player piano, sourcing power tools for the craft shop, and outfitting a new beauty parlor.